9999years/cheatsheets/haskell.md

     instance Eq a => Eq (Foo a) where ...

+### Kinds

+The types of types.
+A "plain" type like `Bool` has kind `*`.
+A polymorphic type like `Either` has kind `* -> * -> *` (depending on how many type arguments it has).

+- A "higher-kinded type" is one that needs a type argument before it can be instantiated.
+- A "lifted" type can be inhabited by bottom.
+Most types are "lifted" and represented by a pointer.
+- Unlifted types have kind `#`; native machine types, raw pointers.
+  - Special case: newtypes are kind `*` _but_ unlifted.

 ## GHCi

 - `:load` to load a file (with `.hs` extension)